annsudo/katacoda-scenarios/Test1/step3.md

 This service will run on port 8083.

-Do you remenber how we did it in the previous step?
+Do you remember how we did it in the previous step?
 Go ahead and try it yourself ;)

 In `monolithic-to-microservices/start-microservices/ratings-data-service/src/main/resources/application.properties`{{open}}